Categorical models for equivariant classifying spaces: Introduction

 With more work, our hypotheses on $G$ and $\PI$ could surely be weakened.
 We should admit that we are especially interested in discrete groups in our applications.
 When $\PI$ is discrete, we are in effect studying equivariant covering spaces, since $\PI$ is the relevant structural group.
-We keep the topology in place whenever we can do so easily because the results should have other applications.
+We keep the topology in place whenever we can do so easily because the results should have broader applications.
 In fact, however, there is an earlier topological analogue of our categorical construction in terms of mapping spaces rather than mapping categories \cite{May}.
 It applies in considerably greater topological generality, but it does not generally start categorically.
 We compare the categorical and topological constructions in \S\ref{Sec5}.

-Certain choices of $\PI$, namely symmetric groups and the general linear groups of $G$-rings, which are rings on which $G$ acts by automorphisms, are central to equivariant infinite loop space theory and to equivariant algebraic $K$-theory.
-In these cases, quite different categorical models of equivariant classifying spaces play a key role.
+The choices of $\PI$ relevant to equivariant infinite loop space theory and equivariant algebraic $K$-theory, namely symmetric groups and the general linear groups of $G$-rings, have alternative categorical models, which play a key role.
 These alternative categorical models are given in \S6, which is entirely algebraic, with all groups discrete.
 We call special attention to \S6.2, where we relate crossed homomorphisms to skew group rings and their skew modules.
 The algebraic ideas here may not be as well-known as they should be and deserve further study.

-We assume that the reader is familiar with the classifying space functor $B$ from categories to spaces, or more generally from topological categories to spaces.
-It works equally well to construct $G$-spaces from topological $G$-categories.
-It is the composite of the nerve functor $N$ from topological categories to simplicial spaces (e.g. \cite[\S7]{MayClass}) and geometric realization $|-|$ from simplicial spaces to spaces (e.g. \cite[\S11]{MayGeo}), both of which are product-preserving functors.
-The letter $B$ would sometimes be awkward in our context, since the classifying space functor will often be used to construct universal bundles rather than classifying spaces for bundles, hence we agree to write out $|N-|$ rather than $B$ whenever $B$ seems likely to confuse.
+The letter $B$ for the classifying space functor from categories to spaces would sometimes be awkward in our context, since the classifying space functor will also be used to construct universal bundles rather than classifying spaces for bundles, hence we agree to write out $|N-|$ rather than $B$ whenever $B$ seems likely to confuse.

 This notation also displays a key technical problem that is sometimes overlooked in the literature.
 The functor $|-|$ is a left adjoint and therefore preserves all colimits, such as passage to orbits in the equivariant setting.
 The functor $N$ is a right adjoint and it generally does not preserve colimits or passage to orbits, as we illustrate with elementary examples.
 This problem is the subject of the paper \cite{Bab} by Babson and Kozlov.
 For topological categories, there is no discussion in the literature.
 Exceptionally, $N$ does commute with passage to orbits in the key examples that appear in equivariant bundle theory.
 Clear understanding of passage to orbits is essential to our calculations of fixed point spaces.